foodsharing-dev/foodsharing-api/README.md

 # Testing

 There is codeception for testing in place.
-It uses a test database that currently has statically defined credentials in `app/config/parameters_test.yml`:
+It uses a test database that has credentials in `app/config/parameters.yml`.
+You can define them as you wish for your local setup, an example configuration would be:

 |Option|Value|
 |----|----|